13.10.2025 / Tanya Nyblom

 The extensive outdoor area in Västerby is the city residents’ meeting place for outdoor activities of various kinds.
 Here, skiers, orienteers, exercisers, mountain bikers, frisbee golfers and nature lovers meet.
 The approximately 1,500 ha large outdoor recreation center consists of varied terrain with hiking trails, ski trails and picnic areas.

 The popular outdoor recreation center has a new and updated map, to make your visit even more enjoyable.
-In addition to a new map, the outdoor recreation center has also received some news, such as exercise stairs, a roller ski track and a barbecue hut easily accessible with a pram and wheelchair.
+In addition to a new map, the outdoor recreation center has also received some news, such as exercise stairs, a roller ski track and a grilling hut easily accessible with a pram and wheelchair.

 Map of Västerby recreation area